A white Golden Retriever is simply a regular Golden Retriever with a very pale coat.

 Both layers must be shed out periodically to help the coat function the way it should to keep this dog healthy, dry, safe and warm.

-Will an English White Golden Retriever Shed Less?
+Do White English Golden Retrievers Shed Less?

 One common misunderstanding between the American and English Golden Retriever breed lines is that the English breed line sheds less than the American breed line.